Estate agent

 The trade-off is the price.
 Cash buyers typically offer 80 to 85% of vacant possession market value.
 In exchange, you get speed, certainty, and zero involvement with the eviction process.

 Best for: landlords who want out quickly, have a difficult tenant, or simply value certainty over maximum price.
+For the full mechanics — how the tenancy transfers, deposit protection on completion, and what paperwork the new owner needs — see our deep guide on selling a tenanted property without evicting your tenants.

 List the property with an estate agent that markets to investors.
 The tenant stays.
 The new owner inherits the tenancy.
 You keep collecting rent during the marketing period.